 IAVI’s Europe program is built on a network of partnerships that aim to address the unique needs of a diversified region and to maintain a comprehensive program that incorporates research and development, advocacy, policy and communications work.
 With an office in Amsterdam, the Netherlands, and the Human Immunology Laboratory in London, IAVI’s European program maintains official partnerships in 13 European countries and the European Union.

 The European office runs an extensive program to secure and sustain political and financial support for AIDS vaccine R&D. These programs consist of advocacy, policy and communications activities conducted in collaboration with IAVI’s civil society partners in European countries.
-Our help IAVI garner relevant in-country information and support the implementation of programmatic activities.
+The European office helps IAVI garner relevant in-country information and supports the implementation of programmatic activities.

 Sustaining Political Commitment

 Political leadership is crucial to keeping HIV vaccines high on national agendas and is essential to achieving the necessary levels of funding for AIDS vaccine R&D. Parliamentary groups are key agents in the political process, and as such are integral to IAVI’s advocacy programs.
 IAVI also engages with European governments to help shape the political discourse around AIDS vaccines and advocates for continued investment in AIDS vaccine R&D. IAVI maintains close relationships with its European donor governments.